sanskarvijpuria/Batein-Karo/README.md

 ## 📌 PS <a name = "ps"></a>

 **Pssst!
 That awesome image at the top?** It's kind of like a cool hat for this README – there to add a little pizazz, but not exactly what the app looks like.
-Just imagine a boring simple with little fun app under there, waiting to be explored!
+Just imagine a boring simple with a little fun app under there, waiting to be explored!
 (I made that image with AI help, just for fun.)

 **Want to chat more?** I'd love to hear your thoughts on this project or anything Flutter-related!
-Feel free to connect with me on Linkedin: [Sanskar Vijpuria](https://www.linkedin.com/in/sanskarvijpuria/)
+Feel free to connect with me on LinkedIn: [Sanskar Vijpuria](https://www.linkedin.com/in/sanskarvijpuria/)